jparras/dgm_classes/README.md

 * [Linear flow with Gaussian data](/dgm/linear_flow_gaussian.ipynb) shows how to implement a simple linear flow to transform a Gaussian distribution into another one, making special emphasis on the random variable transformation involved.
 * [Linear Autoencoder with MNIST](/dgm/linear_ae_mnist.ipynb) implements a Linear Autoencoder and trains it on the MNIST data.
 It also explores how the latent representation affects the quality of the reconstruction.
 * [Variational Autoencoder with MNIST](/dgm/vae_mnist.ipynb) implements a Variational Autoencoder and trains it on the MNIST data.
 This example explores the latent space of the VAE, showing some of the insights that it provides.
+* [Generative Adversarial Network with MNIST](/dgm/gan_mnist.ipynb) implements a Generative Adversarial Network and trains it on the MNIST data.

 ## PASD students guide